• Skip to content

 It can make it harder for you to be as positively involved in your children’s daily lives as you might otherwise be.
 This can mean missing important events like school concerts and their friends’ parties.

-If you’re seriously and frequently affected by alcohol or other drugs, you might not be able to do things like prepare regular and healthy meals for your child, bathe your child, supervise your child or ensure your child is getting to school or child care.
+If you’re seriously and frequently affected by alcohol or other drugs, you might not be able to do things like prepare regular and healthy meals for your child, bathe your child, supervise your child or ensure your child gets to school or child care.
 You might have less money to pay for your child’s school excursions or other needs.

 And problematic alcohol or other drug use can also have negative side effects like mood swings, depression and anxiety.
 These might make it hard for you to tune in to your children’s emotional needs or be emotionally available when your child needs support or comfort.